aidanday/abnormality_scanner/README.md

 # Abnormality Scanner
-Computer vision that takes a PNG and a list of expected colors.
-Makes a heatmap of abnormalities in the image and stores it in a new file.
-If the file read has name `IMAGENAME.png`, the output has name `abnscan_IMAGENAME.png`.
+Computer vision that takes a PNG and creates a heatmap of abnormalities in the image.
+If the photo read has name `IMAGENAME.png`, the output has name `abnscan_IMAGENAME.png`.

 ## Arguments
 The scanner accepts the file name of the image to be scanned as a parameter.
 It may also take two optional parameters: `num_expected` and `threshold`, which should be given in that order.
 Default values are 5 and 10 respectively.